kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Evaluating Churn Models

-Precision at top matters.
+Precision at top matters
-Overall accuracy matters less.
+Overall accuracy matters less
 Business metrics guide choice

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.